maerifat/route53/README.md

 # Route53 Record Collector

 ## Overview
 This Python tool collects DNS records from AWS Route53 across multiple accounts using AWS SSO (Single Sign-On).
-It provides various options for listing, filtering, and analyzing the data.
+It provides various options for listing, filtering, storing and analyzing the data.

 ## Requirements
 - Python 3